anonutopia/anonutopians/anonwallet.md

 #### TODO 1.0.0 beta - MVP

-- [ ] new form - old users (has everything, has address but no email)

 #### TODO 1.0.1 beta

 - [ ] exchange amount - show max amount (balance)